John Ferrar: Virginia Company and Virginian self-governance

 Little is known of this John Ferrar other than in the numerous documents of the Virginia Company and the Ferrar papers.
 "Between 1619 and 1622, factions developed within the company as a result of the administration of Samuel Argall deputy governor of the colony.
 Argall's exploitation of the lands and the trade of the company for private benefit; led to the formation of an administration under Lord Cavendish, John Ferrar, Nicholas Ferrar, Sir Edwin Sandys, Treasurer and Earl of Southampton ..
 The Sandys-Southampton party supported the parliamentary opposition in England, and thus the king and Sandys became bitter political rivals."

 The Parliamentarian faction of the company blamed John Ferrar for the financial problems of the company caused by Edwin Sandys.
 On 24 May 1624, the company was dissolved, terminating in bankruptcy, and on 15 July, a commission was appointed to replace the Virginia Company of London and establish the first royal colony in America.
 However the representative government, the House of Burgesses, that resulted from the first and second charters remained in place.

 Later life

 During the English Civil War, Ferrar gave refuge at the Little Gidding community to Charles I, pursued by Cromwell's roundheads, but soon realised that his house was sufficiently well known to draw the parliamentarians' attentions.
 Ferrar escorted the king to Coppingford, where the latter spent the night before leaving for Stamford.

 Ferrar wrote a full-length life of his brother Nicholas, which was never, however, published, and only part of which survives in a copy made by the 17th-century antiquarian, Thomas Baker.

 Ferrer died on 28 December 1657; a brass plaque commemorating him is in St John's Church, Little Gidding.
+He had made his daughter Virginia Ferrar his executor and not his wife or his son.
+His bequests included property in Bermuda which he left to his independent daughter.